OneMotoring

 Understanding the Early Turnover Scheme (ETS)

-With the Early Turnover Scheme (ETS), you enjoy discounted Prevailing Quota Premium (PQP) for your Certificate of Entitlement (COE) when you replace your existing vehicle with a more environmentally friendly model.
+With the Early Turnover Scheme (ETS), you enjoy discounted Prevailing Quota Premium (PQP) for your Certificate of Entitlement (COE) when you replace your existing vehicle with a cleaner-energy new vehicle.

 Your existing and replacement vehicles must meet the eligibility criteria to qualify for the ETS.